aws-solutions-library-samples/guidance-for-multi-cluster-application-management-with-karmada-and-amazon-eks/README.md

 Using this solution you also expose publicly the Karmada API service on port `tcp/32443` that utilizes inherent certificate based access control to protect unauthorized access.
 In case those certificates are exposed and a malicious user gets access to the Karmada API service, they then will be able to create or manipulate any workloads managed by Karmada, such as multi-cluster deployments.
 To minimize the attack surface and enhance protection to your publicly exposed Kubernetes and Karmada APIs you should adjust accordingly the security groups attached to the Amazon EKS clusters and the Karmada load balancer and allow communication only from designated and authorized IP addresses or networks.

 All resources deployed by this solution rely on inherent AWS security controls, including but not limited to VPC security groups, IAM users and roles and security certificates.
 By default, this solutions exposes only the necessary endpoints such as the Kubernetes API and the Karmada API protected with end-to-end encryption.

+**NOTE**: Please note that by cloning and using 3rd party open-source code you assume responsibility for its patching/securing/managing in the context of this project.

 ## Supported AWS Regions